panos-lunarg/gfxreconstruct/USAGE_desktop_Vulkan.md

 ### Debug mode VMA errors

 gfxrec-replay with the -m rebind option uses the Vulkan Memory Allocator library for memory allocations.
 If gfxrecon-replay is compiled debuggable, VMA_ASSERT errors in VMA can be trapped for debugging by setting GFXRECON_LOG_BREAK_ON_ERROR to true.

+### Dumping resources

+GFXReconstruct offers the capability to dump resources when replaying a capture file.
+Detailed documentation of that feature can be found in [vulkan_dump_resources.md](./vulkan_dump_resources.md)

 ## Other Capture File Processing Tools